Solving Bayesian Inverse Problems via Variational Autoencoders: Results

 Recall that the statistics of the noise are accurately modelled.
 Therefore, the larger the value of $\noiselevel$, the more diminished the influence of the likelihood model (\ref{EqOptLkhd}) on the training procedure; through penalization by the weighting matrix $\regnoise$.
 For the Laplace approximation (\ref{EqLaplaceApprox}), this translates to an increase in the approximate posterior variance.
 The approximate posterior variance obtained from the UQ-VAE also exhibits this response to the increased noise regularization.

 Further, the Laplace approximation uncertainty estimates are clearly responsive to the sensor locations; providing smaller uncertainty where the sensors are located.
-Whilst the UQ-VAE uncertainty estimates do exhibit a similar behaviour, it is less pronounced.
-We postulate that this is because the UQ-VAE uncertainty estimates represent two sources of information; the observational data fed into the encoder as well as the PoI and observational pairs in the training dataset.
+Whilst the UQ-VAE uncertainty estimates do exhibit a similar behaviour, it is less pronounced due to the aforementioned global and local nature of the UQ-VAE and Laplace approximation, respectively.
+Furthermore, we postulate that this is because the UQ-VAE uncertainty estimates represent two sources of information; the observational data fed into the encoder as well as the PoI and observational pairs in the training dataset.
 Whilst the former provides information only at the locations at the sensors, the latter provides information at all areas of the domain.
 Indeed, the process of training under the UQ-VAE framework works to embed information about the training dataset into the neural network.
-Uncertainty quantification is then performed with this embedded information as well as the input observational data.
+UQ is then performed with this embedded information as well as the input observational data.
 Despite these differences, we believe that it is still instructive to compare the two approximations.

 Finally, the computational efficiency of inference by propagation through a trained neural network $\NN$ is, on average, more than 2750 times faster than that of the Laplace approximation.

 See Section \ref{SecComputationalCost} of the Appendix for more details on the computational cost of inference.
 An example of our computational results is displayed in Figure \ref{FigPoisson2Dn2601nspt01M1000Example} which compares the uncertainty estimates obtained using the Laplace approximation with those obtained with our UQ-VAE framework.